-Daycare Business
+Daycare Business - Small Business Snapshot Reports - SBDCNet

-Learn about trends in the Daycare Industry and find more information on starting your own Daycare Business.
-Don’t forget you can receive free or low-cost training and free professional business advice, from your local SBDC. your local Small Business Development Center!
+Learn about the Daycare Industry and find more information on how to start a Daycare Business.
+Don’t forget you can receive free or low-cost training and free professional business advice from your local Small Business Development Center!

-Get a free Day Care business plan template on our Business Plans page.
+Get free Day Care business plan template on our Business Plans page.

-- Coronavirus Updates – Child Care Aware
+- Emergency Child Care & Technical Assistance Center – Child Care Aware

 Daycare Business Overview & Trends

+Day Cares are an important aspect of the economy because the presence of high-quality child care facilities a stable workforce.
+Day Cares support childhood early development, and establish a foundation for future learning.
 This child care industry summary is from First Research which also sells a full version of this report.

 - “Companies in this industry provide supervision and educational programs for pre-school and school-age children.
-Major US companies include Bright Horizons Family Solutions, KinderCare Education, and Learning Care Group; major companies based outside the US include Smallsteps (The Netherlands), G8 Education (Australia), and Elbkinder (Germany).
+Major US companies include Bright Horizons, KinderCare Education, and Learning Care Group; major companies based outside the US include Elbkinder (Germany), G8 Education (Australia), and Partou (the Netherlands).

 - Global demand for child care services and early childhood education is growing as a result of increases in the number of women in the workforce and the number of single-parent families, as well as reduced poverty and improved health services.
-Nearly 90% of 4-year-olds are enrolled in preschool in countries that belong to the Organization for Economic Co-operation and Development (OECD).
-Growth in demand for child care services may come from countries such as China, India, and Mexico, which have ambitious goals to increase preschool enrollments.
+The Organization for Economic Cooperation and Development (OECD) reports about 90% or more of children aged 3-5 in the majority of OECD countries are enrolled in early childhood education and care or primary school, with the OECD average enrolment rate 87%.
+Enrolment rates are high in France, Korea, Luxembourg, and the Netherlands.

-- The US child care services industry includes about 54,000 commercial facilities with combined annual revenue of $27 billion, plus about 21,000 facilities run by nonprofit organizations with combined annual revenue of about $14 billion.
+- The US child care services industry includes about 80,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $40 billion.

 - Competitive Landscape: Demand is driven primarily by growth in the youth population, and secondarily by employment and income.
 Recognition of the importance of early education is also driving demand for high-quality care.
-The profitability of individual child care facilities depends on good marketing, reputation, and efficient operations, as well as how saturated the local market is.
-Large companies have economies of scale in advertising and administration”
+The profitability of individual child care facilities depends on good marketing, reputation, and efficient operations, as well as how saturated the local market is.”

 Daycare Customer Demographics

-Major customer segments for daycares are reported on by IBISWorld, which offers a full version of the report for purchase here.
+Major customer segments for day cares are reported on by IBISWorld, which offers a full version of the report for purchase here.

-- Daycare operators have an industry revenue of approximately $55 billion.
-Although the services themselves are all for children’s programs, market segmentation is defined by sources of payment.

-- Sources of payment are segment as follows: Private/individual payments, including employer subsidies for childcare (67.3%), and government funds and grants (32.7%).
+- The day care markets are segmented by private and government funding.

+- The private payers segment makes up 67.1% of the market share and consists of families that bear the full financial responsibility for daycare services or receive help from scholarships and government aid.
+This segment has a substantial need for daycare services but has been impacted the most by economic stressors, resulting in less discretionary income and putting the daycare industry at risk.

+- The government funding segment makes up 32.9% of the market and is comprised of both federal and local governments.
+Unused stimulus funds from the states have pivoted towards childcare services since 2022.
+The left-over funds have helped daycares address issues such as labor shortages and low wages.
+Private providers are at risk of losing government funds, caused by an increase in support for public early learning centers and daycares.

-Additional child care statistics can be found from the following resources:
+Additional information on child care can be found on variety of trade associations and publications, including:

 - State by State Childcare Resources – ChildCareAware (select your state on the map for additional information)